-“Personal data” is information that relates to you or that we can otherwise associate with you.
-Personal data that we collect includes the following information: Company name, first and last name, title, registered office, postal address, e-mail address, telephone and fax number, date of birth, bank details and all information that you provide to us or that we otherwise obtain pursuant to section 2.
+“Personal Data” is information that relates to you or that we can otherwise associate with you.
+Personal Data that we collect includes the following: Company name, first and last name, title, registered office, postal address, email address, telephone and fax numbers, date of birth, banking information, employment information, income information, family information, health information, current criminal, civil and administrative proceedings and any information you disclose to us or we otherwise obtain pursuant to Section 2.
 Data processing includes all steps in the handling of personal data from collection, storage and use to deletion.
 When you access our websites, the following data is stored in log files: IP address, date, time, browser request and general information transmitted to the operating system or browser.

 2. How do we process your personal data?

-In general, in our practice we also collect personal data (i) from publicly accessible sources such as public registers (commercial register, debt collection register, land register, civil status register), the press, the Internet, etc. (ii) from public authorities, courts, arbitration tribunals or other third parties involved in or connected with the provision of the services
+In general, we also collect personal data in our practice (i) from publicly accessible sources such as public registers (commercial register, debt collection register, land register, civil status register), the press, the Internet, etc. (ii) from counterparties, authorities, courts, arbitration tribunals or other third parties involved or connected to the provision of the services.

-We also use tracking technologies such as cookies to collect information such as the above and to better understand how visitors use our websites.
-These technologies help us to administer our websites and improve their user-friendliness.
-For example, we can see whether your computer has previously connected to us and see which areas of our websites are most frequently used.
+Furthermore, we use tracking technologies such as cookies to collect information such as the above and to better understand how visitors use our websites.
+These technologies help us manage our websites and improve their user experience.
+For example, we can tell if your computer has connected to us before and see which areas of our websites are used most often.

 3. For what purpose do we process your personal data?

-We need your personal data in order to (i) comply with our legal obligations; (ii) administer the websites and ensure error-free provision of our websites; (iii) conclude or fulfil contracts with you; (iv) transfer data to third parties, e.g. to communicating lawyers of our national and international network (v) in connection with other activities, including, but not limited to, (vi) contractual obligations; (vii) other interests of GWK LAW AG; and (viii) to send you newsletters and other information.
+We need your personal data primarily to provide, document and bill you for legal services (e.g. legal opinions, legal briefs) and to (i) comply with our legal obligations; (ii) administer the websites and ensure error-free provision of our websites; (iii) enter into or perform contracts with you; (iv) transfer data to third-party providers, e.g. to correspondent lawyers of our national and international network; (v) in connection with other activities, namely lectures, teaching and publications; (vi) contractual obligations. (v) in connection with other activities, namely lecturing, teaching and publishing; (vi) contractual obligations; (vii) other legitimate interests of GWK LAW AG; and (viii) to send you newsletters and other information.

 4. To whom do we share your information?